cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-maintainer.md

 ### What Else Is Required?

-This template assumes that you have already adopted the [Code of Conduct] and added the CNCF-required [security practices].
+This template assumes that you have already adopted the [Code of Conduct], added the CNCF-required [security practices], and added a [Scope section](../governance/charter/) to your README.
 If you have not yet, you will need to do that as well.
 This template does not assume that you are using the [Contributor Ladder], although doing so is recommended.